Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

 function (payload: MiddlwarePayload: next: MiddlewareNext): void;
 ```

-The `payload` contains the `event` being sent as well as an optional `extra` that allows you to pass custom data to your own middleware implementations.
+The `payload` contains the `event` as well as an optional `extra` that allows you to pass custom data to your own middleware implementations.

 To invoke the next Middleware in the queue, use the `next` function.
 You must call `next(payload)` to continue the Middleware chain.
 If a Middleware doesn't call `next`, then the event processing stop executing after the current middleware completes.

-Middleware is added to Amplitude via `client.addEventMiddleware()`.
+Add middleware to Amplitude via `client.addEventMiddleware()`.
 You can add as many middleware as you like.
 Each middleware runs in the order in which it was added.

 ```ts
 const loggingMiddleware: Middleware = (payload, next) => {